 Pray for the safety and salvation of all our military personnel.

-Pray that God will place a hedge of protection around the families of military chaplains as they face worldly influences while dad is away.
+Pray that God will place a hedge of protection around the families of military chaplains as they face worldly influences while dad is away for long periods of time.

 Pray that God will intercede in the lives of the vast number of military families torn by separation and divorce.